pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.26

+April 26, 2023

+- Fix: When you go "back" to the Activity screen, results will not automatically refresh (so you don't lose where you were scrollin' to)
+- Design tweaks: especially to Dark Mode.
+Kinda toned down some colors.
+- Changed the "Filter by Number of Machines" options.
+Now 2+, 5+, 10+, 20+.
+And you can zoom out further when filtering more.

 ### 5.2.25

 April 13, 2023